-If the family causes a delay in processing the annual reexamination, increases in the tenant rent will be applied retroactively, to the scheduled effective date of the annual reexamination.
+The increase generally will be effective on the first of the month following 30 days' notice to the family.
+If a family fails to report a change within the required time frames, or fails to provide all required information within the required time frames, the increase will be applied retroactively, to the date it would have been effective had the information been provided on a timely basis.
 The family will be responsible for any underpaid rent and may be offered a repayment agreement in accordance with the policies in Chapter 16.
+If the tenanttenants rent is to decrease: